hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 # gNMIc joins Openconfig 🚀

-Two years ago, a dozen contributors back, 400 Pull Requests, and 2000 commits behind, another pet project appeared on a vast GitHub landscape.
+Two years ago, a dozen contributors less, 400 Pull Requests, and 2000 commits behind, another pet project appeared on a vast GitHub landscape.
 It was a learning exercise by [Karim Radhouani][karim-github] to sharpen his skills in [gNMI][gnmi-ref] - a niche network management protocol promoted by the [Openconfig][oc] group.

 Initially named `gnmi_client`, it had a noble but narrow scope of providing a feature-rich, complete, yet intuitive CLI for gNMI-enabled routers.
 Fast forward two years, and we have the [**gNMIc**][gnmic-main-site] software suite that **is much more than just a CLI** for gNMI.